-2.10 MONSOON 2017 PREPAREDNESS CONSULTATIONS
+1.9 MONSOON 2020 PREPAREDNESS CONSULTATIONS

-The Monsoon preparedness was initiated in the Month of March.
-Detailed guidelines were shared with the District Administration and line departments with the request to prepare the Contingency Plan 2017 keeping in view the guidelines shared.
-Moreover, a multi-stakeholder workshop was also held in March, 2017 to sensitize the concerned stakeholders regarding the importance of monsoon contingency planning.
+The monsoon preparedness was initiated in the Month of February.
+Detailed guidelines were shared with the District Administration and line departments with the request to prepare the Contingency Plan 2020 keeping in view the guidelines shared.
+However, due to prevailing emergency of Covid-19, the District Administrations remained occupied and some of them could not furnish their Contingency Plans.